matheusft/modelling_ml/README.md

 ___

 ### Selecting Input and Output Variables:

 <img src="https://github.com/matheusft/modelling_ml/blob/master/readme_page/Input_Output.gif?raw=true"/>

 The Input/Output tap is where you select the input and output variables for you ML model.

-* For Regression models, one or more numerical variables should be used as output.
+* When Regression Model is selected in the previous tab, one or more numerical variables should be used as output.
-* For Classification models, a single categorical variable should be used as output.
+* When Classification Model is selected in the previous tab, a single categorical variable should be used as output.

 ___

 ### Training the Model:
 <img src="https://github.com/matheusft/modelling_ml/blob/master/readme_page/Training.gif?raw=true"/>

+___

 #### To-do List:
 * Add a Testing Tab